nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

-# Protocol to detect structual variants with SVDetect
+# Tutorial to detect structual variants with SVDetect

 # Table of Contents
 * [About the tool](#about-the-tool)